Now’s the Time to Visit Little Haiti, on the Brink of Change

 Culinary explorers can follow the late Anthony Bourdain’s food trail through Little Haiti, where he filmed many of his adventures.
 First stop: Chez Le Bebe, 114 NE 54th St. The authentic, family-owned Haitian restaurant has been in Miami since the 1980s, serving heaping portions of goat, ox tail, pig’s feet, fried pork, mushroom rice and plantains.

 The ruler of Haitian seafood is Chef Creole, another Bourdain favorite.
 Owner-chef Sejour turned down an offer from the Food Network in 2013, opting to maintain control of his expanding empire, which now includes five restaurants throughout Miami-Dade County (including one at Miami International Airport).
-His original restaurant at 200 NW 54th St. in Little Haiti blends Sejour’s Haitian and Bahamian roots, with jerk and creole wings, grilled conch and pork ribs, among other dishes.
+His original restaurant in Little Haiti (200 NW 54th St.) blends Sejour’s Haitian and Bahamian roots, with jerk and creole wings, grilled conch and pork ribs, among other dishes.
 Look for the outdoor mural of a small fisherman reeling in a huge blue marlin.

 One of the first and longest-running West Indian grocery stores in Miami, B&M Market, 219 NE 79th St., is where Bourdain famously sampled cow foot stew.
 Opened since 1980 on the northern edge of Little Haiti, the basic Jamaican grocery has a four-seat “restaurant” in the back that serves oxtail, stew beef, jerk chicken, goat roti, salt fish and ackee.